arecker/murals/Content/galleries.md

 -->

-One: This is the first category

-* onesfirstimage.jpg
-* onessecond_image.jpg

-Two: This is the second category
+Placeholder: This is just an example placeholder gallery.
+It should probably be removed.

-* twosfirst.jpg
+* ph1.jpg
-* twossecond.jpg
+* ph2.jpg

-Three: Bullshit gallery

-* tree.jpg
+* ph3.jpg